miyako/4d-topic-simple-svg-integration/README.md

 > [!NOTE]
 > [`Is waiting mouse up`](https://developer.4d.com/docs/commands/is-waiting-mouse-up) can only be used in the context of an object method. also `FORM Event.objectName` is `Null` when a mouse event is handled in a form method

-* create an input object
+* create an input object and set its expression type to "integer"
 * set data source to `Form.thermo.value`
 * notice the value can go over `100` or under `0`